Information for Alumni

 Cover Letter and Resume Review is available for all law students and alumni through the Career Services Office located in the Dean’s Suite.
 Students and alumni can make an appointment to see the Assistant Dean for Career Services to have their cover letter and/or resume reviewed for form or content.

-Students and alumni can review the basic elements of resumes and cover letters and discuss how to promote specific elements like awards and honors, graduation, bar passage, gpa, and class rank.
+Students and alumni can review the basic elements of resumes and cover letters and discuss how to promote specific elements like awards and honors, graduation, bar passage,

 Students and alumni can also learn how to use their cover letter and resume to market themselves for a particular career or to a particular employer.

 Students and Alumni can make an appointment by contacting the Assistant Dean for Career Services and Special Projects at email@example.com.

 The Career Services Blog is where School of Law students and alumni can find career services information, news, articles, research, tips, and advice that doesn’t fit in our other communications.
 It is maintained by the staff of the Career Services Office.

 The blog is password protected.
 Students can receive